Empirical Bayes Selection for Value Maximization: Introduction

-Our main contribution relative to this existing literature is to provide the first regret bounds for empirical Bayes selection, and further to show that these bounds are sharp in the parametric case.
+Our main contribution relative to this existing literature is to provide the first sharp regret bounds for parametric empirical Bayes selection, and to show how these same ideas extend to control regret in the nonparametric case.
 Our empirical work on internet experimentation complements this by verifying that regret is quantitatively modest in practice, given a reasonable number experiments of moderate precision.
-Together, our theoretical and empirical results suggest optimism for empirical Bayes approaches to selection when the decision-maker is primarily concerned with maximizing the aggregate value of the selected units, as opposed to correctly classifying the top units or estimating their values.\footnote{Convergence and rate results are available for empirical Bayes as applied to compound decision problems, e.g.\ \cite{hannan1965rate,van1977empirical,zhang1997empirical,gupta2005empirical,polyanskiy2021sharp}, but the compound decision framework is rather restrictive \cite{weinstein2021permutation}, and does not encompass the value maximization problem studied here of selecting the best $m$ of $n$ units.}
+Together, our theoretical and empirical results suggest optimism for empirical Bayes approaches to selection when the decision-maker is primarily concerned with maximizing the aggregate value of the selected units, as opposed to correctly classifying the top units or estimating their values.